Reality-Detector/facticity-base-mini/README.md

 Wherever possible, create new components in order to prevent App.js from becoming bloated.

+Add short comment lines to explain code flow and code blocks, so that it's easier for other devs who might work on the same code block in the future.

 For using backend or API URLs, displaying long hardcoded texts -> create an entry in the config file, and import the key of the entry in code and use.
 This would facilitate easier reusability and if a text that we are displaying, say 'Enter a Fact about someone or something and I will fact check it' needs to be updated, it can be easily changed just in the config file, instead of having to go through the code and find the div and make changes.

 # Getting Started with Create React App